 If your child would like to become a youth sponsor, contact your installation School Liaison Program or youth program/center.

 Sponsors are automatically assigned to all incoming personnel prior to arrival.
-Inbound members should send a copy of his or her orders and flight itinerary to his or her sponsor so that he or she can make reservations for taxi services and lodging.
+Inbound members should send a copy of his or her orders and flight itinerary to his or her sponsor so that he or she can make reservations for taxi services and lodging and set up your postal box.
 If you have any problems contacting or meeting your sponsor, please contact the National Support Unit in Building 32, Monday through Thursday from 8 a.m. to 4 p.m., and Friday from 8 a.m. to 1 p.m.
 Central European Time.
 If calling from the U.S. dial +001-49-6565-61-8765 or DSN from the U.S. 314-452-8765; from Europe 0049-2824-16765 or DSN from Europe 452-8765.
 Your sponsor should take you to the U.S. NSU/Commander's Support Section for in-processing.

 The post office can assign a post office box 30 days prior to your reporting date.
 Your sponsor must notify the post office and present your orders to secure the post office box.